The Channel 7 Children’s Research Foundation Annual Grant Round.

 Applications are invited for basic science projects, clinical studies or community-based studies in any area of research relevant to children’s health, education and/or welfare.

 - To apply, submit an Expression of Interest (EOI) online using the submission platform ‘Submittable’, which can be accessed via the link at the bottom of this page.

 - Short-listed applicants will be invited to submit a full grant application via Submittable.

-Expression of Interest (EOI) for 2024 grant funding opportunities is now closed.
+Expression of Interest (EOI) for the 2025 grant funding opportunities opens on Monday 19 February 2024.

-The peer review process will now commence, and applicants will be advised of the Full Grant Application outcome in mid-October 2023.
+The selection process will commence with peer reviews during Jul-Sep, and applicants will be advised of the Full Grant Application outcome in mid-October 2024.

 2025 grants awarded will be formally announced at a public event to be held on 31 October 2024.